translate/pootle/docs/server/settings.rst

   The default score is based on the wordcount of the source text.
-The values of the various parameters are used as a multiplier to arrive at the score atributed to the translators and reviewers.
+The values of the various parameters are used as a multiplier to arrive at the score attributed to the translators and reviewers.

   Thus::